paulirish/WebFundamentals/src/content/en/tools/lighthouse/scoring.md

 Lighthouse returns a Performance score between 0 and 100.
 0 is the lowest possible score.
 A 0 score usually indicates an error in Lighthouse.
 If you see a 0 score repeatedly, please [file a bug on the Lighthouse repo][bug]{:.external}.
-100 is the best possible score.
-Typically a score above 90 represents the top 5 percent of top-performing pages.
+100 is the best possible score which represents the 98th percentile, a top-performing site.
+A score of 50 represents the 75th percentile.

 [bug]: https://github.com/GoogleChrome/lighthouse/issues/new

 ### Which Performance audits contribute to your score {: #perf-audits }

-In general, only the audits in the Metrics section of the Performance category contribute to your score.
+In general, only the items in the Metrics section of the Performance category contribute to your score.
 See [Scoring Details][details]{:.external} for the complete list.
 The audits under Diagnostics and Opportunities do not contribute to your Performance score.